-Operating your plan in accordance with the terms of your written plan, and in concert with the terms of your plan’s funding vehicles, is one of your most significant fiduciary responsibilities as a plan sponsor.
-Yet fiduciary “mistakes” related to these responsibilities are common, given the level of understanding and oversight needed to perform these tasks.
+Operating your plan in accordance with the terms of your written plan, and in concert with the terms of your plan’s funding vehicles, is one of your most significant fiduciary responsibilities.
+Yet given the level of understanding and oversight needed to manage these responsibilities, mistakes are common.
 Honoring your plan’s terms carefully and avoiding conflicts with the plan’s funding vehicle contracts will help you avoid common mistakes – and potential plan document and operational failures.

 To avoid plan document and operational failures, you must commit to plan document compliance.
 That means keeping your plan terms properly updated in writing and understanding the terms of your written plan so you can administer your plan according to these terms.

-In order to comply with this requirement, you must put in writing all of your plan’s material terms for eligibility, benefits, contribution limits and a list of annuity contracts and mutual funds offered as plan investment vehicles.
+To comply with this requirement, you must have in writing all of your plan’s material terms for eligibility, benefits, contribution limits and a list of annuity contracts and mutual funds offered as plan investment vehicles.
+A collection of existing documents can serve as the Plan Document and there is no need to create a separate document.
 Plans that do not put these terms in writing risk “plan document failure.”
 Essentially, that means the plan has failed to satisfy all the requirements of section 403(b) and all plan contributions could be treated as fully and immediately taxable.

 Operating according to plan terms